Polarisation Rotator

-Liquid Crystal twisted nematic polarization rotator (TN cell) is very useful when one wants to rotate the orientation of a linear polarization by a fix amount of typically 45° or 90°.
-When light is traversing LC twisted nematic cell its polarization follows the rotation of the molecules (see figure below).
-The screens of any laptop computer is based on the same effect (polarization rotator tutorial).
-In optical systems the polarization is often rotated by quartz retardation plates (l/2 or l/4 plates).
-Quartz plates shows high quality and good transmission performances especially in the UV region.
-However such plates present also some disadvantages: They are expensive, functions only for a narrow spectral bandwidth and have a small incidence angle acceptance (field of view less then 2°).
+In optical systems, the Polarization is often rotated by quartz retardation plates (l/2 or l/4 plates).
+Quartz plate shows high quality and good transmission performances especially in the UV region.
+However, such plates present also some disadvantages: they are expensive, function only for a narrow spectral bandwidth and have a small incidence angle acceptance (field of view less than 2°).
 The liquid crystal nematic cells have therefore a large acceptance angle, function over a very large spectral range from VIS to NIR (if they are thick enough) and are less expensive.
-Optionally, by applying a voltage on the TN cell, the polarization rotation can be “switched off”.
-Also when placing a 90° twisted cell between crossed polarizers it can be used as a shutter.
+Optionally, by applying a voltage on the TN cell, the Polarization rotation can be "switched off".
+Also, when placing a 90° twisted cell between crossed polarizers, it can be used as a shutter.

 • l/2 plate for a very broadband range of wavelengths